n4cr/n4cr.github.io/content/_index.md

 ## Why I'm Different

 **I think strategically with you.** Before writing code, I help you cut through the noise.
 What's core?
 What's nice-to-have?
 We refine the scope to the essence of your vision.
+This strategic scoping saves you months of wasted development.

+**20 years of product thinking.** I've built enough to know what works and what doesn't.
+I'll tell you honestly what to build and what to skip.
+You get the benefit of two decades of experience baked into every decision.

 **I'm a builder, not a consultant.** No strategy decks.
 No endless meetings.
 Just working software delivered fast.

-**20 years of product thinking.** I've built enough to know what works and what doesn't.
-I'll tell you honestly what to build and what to skip.
+You get running code, not PowerPoint presentations.

-**I build fast.** Using modern AI tooling (Claude Code) + deep experience = 3-5x faster than traditional development.
+**Modern tooling meets deep experience.** Using Claude Code and AI tooling + 20 years of engineering = faster delivery without cutting corners.
 That speed advantage goes to you.

 ---